Middlesex University Winter 2018 writing boot-camp

 Some Research Deans and Vice Chancelors reading this post might wonder whether to invest in these activities in their own universities.
 For them, an important question might be: do they "deliver the goods"?
 Of course it is too early to tell with absolute certainty, but the quotes below show that our participants certainly seem to think so.
 However, what is crucial for the success of these boot-camps is that your institution has a collegial culture.
-Our Middlesex academics enjoy each others' company and readily spent time on each others' papers; this is unlikely to happen if your university's culture encourages cut-throat competitions!
+Our Middlesex academics enjoy each others' company and readily spent time on each others' papers; this is unlikely to happen if your university's culture encourages cut-throat competition!

 "In my three years in Middlesex I believe that this is one of the most inspiring events I have ever attended.
 Thank you very much for sharing all your knowledge with us.
 The detail which you went into everything was admirable and I believe will make such a great difference to our final manuscript.
 Thank you for organising this, assigning us exceptional mentors and creating such a positive atmosphere.
 I believe that all of us have found the will to work on 10 more articles."